vinnieOrdobas/Code-Institute-MS3-team-tracker/assets/docs/testing.md

 #### Register Page

 1. Register form:
-    1. Check if all the inputs in the form have appropriate width and if they're resposive on smaller screens.
+    1. Check if all the inputs in the form have appropriate width and if they're responsive on smaller screens.
     2. Check if the form validates inputs and if shows the red line underneath if the form is not filled properly.
     3. Check if the switches for "I'm a team leader" and "I'm an instructor" works properly.
-    4. Check if the "Choose the Team" select form works properly and loads all of the Teams from the database.
+    4. Check if the "Choose the Team" select form works properly and loads all the Teams from the database.
 2. Call to action buttons:
     1. Check if the Register button triggers function and writes the input to database.
     2. Check if username/alias are already registered and returns a valid response if that's the case it prompts the user to try again/login.